On this page

 According to the 2016 census, the Moroccan diaspora in Canada is almost 104,000, residing primarily in the Montreal area.
 Moroccan statistics indicate that their diaspora in Canada is closer to 300,000.
 Each year, more than 5,000 young Moroccans travel to Canada to study at colleges and universities, traditionally heading to Quebec, but increasingly to other provinces and territories.

 In addition to long-term partnership with Canada through La Francophonie, Morocco has emerged in recent years as an important ally in the efforts to counter terrorism and violent extremism.
-The two countries co-chair the Global Counter-Terrorism Forum (GCTF) for the period 2019 to 2022.
+The two countries co-chaired the Global Counter-Terrorism Forum (GCTF) for the period 2019 to September 2022.
 Canada also contributes to Morocco's counterterrorism efforts through the Counter-Terrorism Capacity Building Program (CTCBP).
 Since 2017, the CTCBP has disbursed over $9.1 million in bilateral and regional programming in Morocco, mainly through technical assistance and training.
 These efforts aim to support and complement Morocco's strategy to counter evolving terrorist threats such as responses to terrorist financing, the foreign terrorist fighter phenomenon, the enhancement of border and airport security, as well as efforts to curtail the influence of violent extremist organizations.

 Morocco is an engaged actor and an important ally on migration and climate change issues, and is the host of several international conferences on its territory.